+We are making these proxy materials available to you in connection with the solicitation of proxies by the Board of Directors of the Company.
 We will pay all of the costs of soliciting proxies.
 We will provide copies of our proxy materials to brokerage firms, fiduciaries, and custodians for forwarding to beneficial owners who request printed copies of these materials and will reimburse these persons for their costs of forwarding these materials.
 Our directors, officers, and employees may also solicit proxies by telephone, facsimile, or personal solicitation; however, we will not pay these individuals additional compensation for any of these services.